Dallinger/Dallinger/examples/rogers/README.md

-This is the readme for Bartlett's 1932 experiment on iterated learning.
-It used 'The War of the Ghosts' story.
+This is the readme for the Wallace demo Rogers.
+It explores the evolution of asocial learning and unguided social learning in the context of a numerical discrimination task.

-Bartlett, F. C. (1932).
-Remembering.
-Cambridge: Cambridge University Press.